 Drug-Related Crimes: Possession, distribution, or manufacturing of illegal substances.

-Sexual Offenses: Involvement in sexual assault or sexting involving minors.
+Sexual Offences: Involvement in sexual assault or sexting involving minors.

 Juvenile Delinquency: Various acts of delinquency, such as truancy, curfew violations, and running away from home.